-So you’ve worked through the issues of whether you want to sell on Amazon.
+You’ve worked through the question of whether you want to sell on Amazon.
 Now you’re ready to move forward with getting signed up or “registered” as a seller.
 So what happens when you register?
 What is now expected of you as an Amazon Seller?
 What steps should you take immediately to prepare your store for customers?
+We’ll walk you through setting up your account in Seller Central, and what you need to do before you list your first product on Amazon.

 To sign up, you can go through a few different self-service options:

-- Go to Services.amazon.com, then click on either the “Selling on Amazon” link or “Sell on Amazon” box,
+- Go to Sellercentral.amazon.com, then click on the “Register now” button or the “Selling on Amazon” link (both take you to services.amazon.com).

-It doesn’t really matter through which of these pages you start your registration process, as it’s all the same from there once you start the registration process.
+It doesn’t really matter through which of these pages you start your registration process, as they all take you to the same signup page on services.amazon.com.

-Next, you will need to decide what type of seller you want to be: a Professional seller or an Individual seller.
-Professional Sellers are typically sellers that plan to list more than few handfuls of products, and expect to be regular sellers into the future, whereas individual sellers are typically sellers that have a small supply of product that they want to sell and then be done with selling – something like a college student wanting to sell some used textbooks at the end of term, or you’re cleaning out cupboards and found some old gifts you don’t want so you decide to sell them on Amazon, rather than selling them locally.
+Next, you will need to decide what type of seller you want to be: a Professional Seller or an Individual Seller.
+Professional Sellers are typically sellers that plan to list more than few handfuls of products and expect to be regular sellers in the future, whereas individual sellers are typically sellers that have a small supply of product that they want to sell and then be done with selling.
+Being an Individual Seller makes more sense if you’re a college student wanting to sell some used textbooks at the end of term, or you’re cleaning out cupboards and found some old gifts you don’t want so you decide to sell them on Amazon, rather than selling them locally.

-There are five subtle but important trade-offs between selecting a Professional Seller and an Individual Seller account:
+There are five subtle but important tradeoffs between selecting a Professional Seller and an Individual Seller account on Amazon:

 - Monthly fee: